frkatona/PSU_Cluster_JobExample/readme.md

 ## To-do and Lingering Questions

-- [x] find python library import methods (for now importing conda in the batch seems fine)
+- [x] find python library import methods (edit: for now importing conda in the batch seems fine)

+- [x] how does the wall time limit interact with SSH tasks? (doesn't appear as an interactive so probably full 48h but I've yet to experience a job not being preempted in less than 2 hours)

+- [x] if a job does not complete before the time limit, do the output and error files still get made or should the script account for this possibility by routinely updating its progress and be coded such that it can resume from where it left off? (edit: it seems like routine dumping of progress is the most likely solution, but pickling seems promising)

 - [ ] surely there must be a way to avoid the CRLF line break error that arises sometimes for the .sh file (maybe a setting in the portal? or a way to convert the file to LF in the portal?).
 Git automatically converts to CRLF on Windows and it seems like the portal uses CRLF by default

-- [ ] if a job does not complete before the time limit, do the output and error files still get made or should the script account for this possibility by routinely updating its progress and be coded such that it can resume from where it left off?

-- [ ] how does the wall time limit interact with SSH tasks?